darwin.importer.formats packageο

 Returns

-if the given file is not injson
+Noneif the given file is not injsonformat, orList[dt.AnnotationFile]otherwise.- Return type:

 Optional[List[dt.AnnotationFile]]

-- darwin.importer.formats.coco.parse_json(path: Path, data: Dict[str, Any]) Iterator[AnnotationFile] [source]ο
+- darwin.importer.formats.coco.parse_json(path: Path, data: Dict[str, Any]) Iterator[AnnotationFile][source]ο

 Parses the given